Fred1991/NSC_MCMC/README.md

 # NSC_MCMC
-Sampling Script from MNIST and FashionMNIST
+Sampling from MNIST and FashionMNIST